-IMPORTANT: Before Google Voice calling will actually work, you must restart Asterisk from the Linux command line interface.
-Log into your server as root and issue this command: amportal restart.
+IMPORTANT LAST STEP: Google Voice will not work unless you restart Asterisk from the Linux command line at this juncture.
+Using SSH, log into your server as root and issue the following command: amportal restart.

-Eliminating Audio and DTMF Problems.
-You can avoid one-way audio on calls and touchtones that don’t work with these simple settings in FreePBX: Settings -> Asterisk SIP Settings.
+You can avoid one-way audio on calls and touchtones that don’t work with these simple settings in the GUI: Settings -> Asterisk SIP Settings.
 Just plug in your public IP address and your private IP subnet.
 Then set ULAW as the only Audio Codec.